Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Mean-field formulation of gap spectrum of ECHP

 Pursuing Eq. (\ref{matrixevolve}), we obtain

-where $\varepsilon_{\varphi}$ is the kinetic energy of holes determined by the band structure near the top of the valence band.
-The $\varepsilon_{\varphi}$ measured from the chemical potential, belongs to the holes residing in the stripy channel.
+where $\varepsilon_{\varphi}$ is the kinetic energy of the holes determined by the band structure near the top of the valence band.
+The $\varepsilon _{\varphi}$ value measured from the chemical potential, corresponds to the holes residing in the stripy channel.